This article was originally published on March 10, 2016. It was updated on Nov. 29, 2018.

 For just a few cents per message, you can send kick-ass email campaigns that drive people back to your blog.
 Plus, the ROI is remarkable — about $43 for every $1 spent.
 Wowza.

 I can tell you need a little more convincing.
-Let’s break these numbers down so you can maths just how cheap this email game really is.
+Let’s break these numbers down so you can find out just how affordable this email game really is.
 For less than $10 a month, professional email marketing programs such as GoDaddy Email Marketing enable you to send emails to 500 people (for the starter plan).
 Let’s say you’re paying $10 a month for 500 email recipients to receive one newsletter a month.
 That’s just two cents per person!
 You can’t even print 500 decent full-color flyers for that amount of dough!

 But that’s not even the best part of using a solid email marketing program.
 They make it stupid simple to send out your latest news to your VIPs.
 Most of them have easy-to-use templates that you can copy and paste your words of wisdom into, along with cool tools that make your emails sexy and reader friendly.
 Baked-in signup forms and unsubscribe handling free you up to focus on creating great email content.
 And they usually have analytical tools that let you know who is reading your goodies.
 All of the guesswork is handled for you.
 I love that.